D1gita7Duck/meowsic/readme.md

 -cache management system aka delete music file if not in any playlist or recently played

--remote control music playback like spotify connect using flask
+-remote control music playback like spotify connect using flask [DONE]

 Version 2.0: